Function Induction and Task Generalization: An Interpretability Study with Off-by-One Addition: Circuit Validation and Analysis

-\paragraph{Universality of Function Induction.} To investigate the universality of our findings across models, we repeat the path patching experiments with \texttt{Llama-3 (8B)} and \texttt{Mistral-v0.1 (7B)}.
-We identified all three groups of heads in \texttt{Llama-3 (8B)} that account for their behavior in off-by-one addition.
-For \texttt{Mistral-v0.1 (7B)}, we only identified { FI heads} and { PT heads}, suggesting a slight variation.
-Still, these observations provide promising evidence that the function induction mechanism is general and consistently emerges across various language models.
+\textbf{Universality of Function Induction.} To investigate the universality of our findings across models, we repeat the path patching experiments with \texttt{Llama-3 (8B)}, \texttt{Llama-2 (7B)}, and \texttt{Mistral-v0.1 (7B)}.
+We identified all three groups of heads across these models, except that the two consolidation heads identified in \texttt{Mistral-v0.1} display weaker and less consistent signals.
+Still, these observations provide promising evidence that the function induction mechanism we've found is general and consistently emerges across various language models.
 See \S\ref{app:more-models} for more details.

+\textbf{FI Heads (Ours) and FV Heads \citep{todd2024function} are Two Disjoint Sets of Heads.} While our analysis demonstrates that FI heads transport task representations similarly to the FV heads described in prior work, a direct comparison with \texttt{Llama 2 (7B)} reveals important distinctions. \citet{todd2024function} reported that FV heads appear in early-middle layers of the model (before layer 20), whereas our FI heads are located in late layers of the model (layer 29-31).
+There is no overlap between the two sets of heads, suggesting that our work presents a distinct, previously undocumented finding.
+We hypothesize that FI heads can be seen as an instantiation of the broader FV head mechanism, but are only triggered in multi-step tasks when late layers are used to perform the late steps.
+See \S\ref{app:llama-2-7b-heads} for the full list of FI/FV heads and \S\ref{sec:related_work} for further discussion on their differences.